joecritch/dev-terms/README.md

 ## implementation detail

-This is the actual code written for a particular behaviour is irrelevant.
-It's often just its input and outout that you should be concerned with.
+This is when the actual code written for a particular behaviour is irrelevant.
+It's often just its input and output that you should be concerned with.

 ## nit